 MDOT provides funding for safety enhancements, such as active-warning devices, at existing public grade crossings.
 Projects are primarily identified through an annual prioritization process that determines where investments will have the greatest benefit for the motoring public.
 Funding may also be available for crossings affected by road projects.
 For more details, read the Annual Priority Program Letter below.

 Crossing Surface Program

 MDOT provides funding assistance for crossing surface improvements on local roads.
 Through this annual program, local road agencies may apply for grants in cooperation with railroad companies.
-Nearly 375 local crossings have been selected for improvement projects in the first eight years of the program, MDOT has had over 500 applications resulting in approximately 300 crossing projects.
-The next call for projects will open July 2022.
+Nearly 375 local crossings have been selected for improvement projects in the first eight years of the program, MDOT has had over 580 applications resulting in approximately 350 crossing projects.
+The next call for projects will open in July 2023.

 MDOT provides lump-sum cash incentives to road authorities permanently closing public roads at railroad crossings and provides capped funding incentives towards track realignment projects that eliminate public at-grade crossings.